unt-libraries/untl-metadata-documentation/docs/fields/institution.rst

 -   For items created in the UNT community, the Institution will be the name of the College that contains the discipline or department

-    -   The specific department will be added as an [Academic Department][]
-    -   In cases where items are created by UNT community members from different disciplines, the primary creator (or the person listed first on the item) will be used to determine the appropriate College

 -   It is **important** that the correct institution name be entered for the item